-Reporting to the Senior Electrical Engineer and responsible for the management and supervision of electrical installations, electrical services including boroughwide electrical maintenance contracts and project work.
-This includes fire alarms, automatic opening ventilation, CCTV, emergency lighting, lightning protection systems, integrated reception systems, digital video recorder (sheltered housing schemes), door entry systems, Sky updates, stand alone aerial systems and Community Fibre.
-Carries out pre and post inspections on electrical installations and assists with works projects.
-Ensures that the contractor provides certification for each electrical installation when required.
+Reporting to the Senior Electrical Engineers, Deputy Head of Electrical and Head of Electrical for the management and supervision of electrical installations, electrical services including Boroughwide electrical maintenance contracts and project work undertaken by the post holder.
+This includes fire alarms, automatic opening ventilation, CCTV, emergency lighting, lightning protection systems, integrated reception systems, digital video recorder (sheltered housing schemes), door entry systems, Sky updates, standalone aerial systems and on Community Fibre.
+You will carry out pre and post inspections on electrical installations and assists with Major Works projects, Regeneration projects along with providing electrical expertise to any other department.
+You will also ensure that the contractor provides certification for each electrical installation when required.

 Experience in Electrical testing procedures in accordance with the 18th Edition of IET Wiring Regulations; C&G 2330, 2357, 2365 level 3 AM2 & NVQ 2356 level 3 standard or equivalent in electrical or electronic engineering or have C&G 2391, 2394 & 2395 in inspecting and testing and certification of electrical installations or relevant experience gained within the industry.

 We recognise the importance of a good balance between work and home life so we do everything we can to accommodate flexible working including, working from home, compressed or part-time hours, term time only, job shares and other arrangements.
 Please just let us know in your application or at any stage throughout the process (and beyond) if these are options you’d like to explore.
 We also offer a generous holiday allowance of 39 paid days (pro rata) including bank holidays and a wide range of learning and development opportunities.